antarctica/lantern/docs/dev.md

 > [!WARNING]
 > This section is Work in Progress (WIP) and may not be complete/accurate.

+To enable additional metadata elements to be shown within [Catalogue Items](/docs/models.md#catalogue-items).

 1. if needed, [Support New Record Properties](/docs/libraries.md#adding-new-record-properties)
 1. if needed, update [Item](/docs/models.md#items) classes to process new and/or existing properties
    - existing properties may need updating such as `ItemBase.kv` handling